jdhitsolutions/PSScriptTools/docs/Get-PowerShellEngine.md

 ## SYNOPSIS

-Get the path to the current PowerShell engine
+Get the path to the current PowerShell engine.

 ## SYNTAX